Translators

 Table of Contents

-Meet Olga Montes, a translator and reviewer for Bureau Works.
+Meet Olga Montes, a translator and reviewer.
 As most translators do, she works remotely for translation companies.
 Quebec, Canada is where she does all of her translation magic, and, yes, your guess is right if you assumed that French is her primary target language.
 Olga, who speaks, French, German, English and Spanish, was born and raised in Spain and didn’t become a language-lover until the time to transition from grade school to university drew closer and closer.
 Leading up to this transition, her passion revolved primarily around acting and the theater in general.
 The initial encounter with translation happened in grade school French and English foreign-language classes after she decided to supplement her passion for acting and theater with something more stable and promising as a prospective career.

 From Theater to Translation